Installing OpenShift on ESI

 The Ironic provisioning network must also be able to reach the Assisted Installer.
 If using https://console.redhat.com, an ESI administrator can configure this access with an external network and an OpenStack router:

-openstack router create provisioning-router openstack router set --external-gateway <external network> provisioning-router openstack router add subnet external-router <provisioning subnet>
+openstack router create provisioning-router openstack router set --external-gateway <external network> provisioning-router openstack router add subnet provisioning-router <provisioning subnet>

 Prepare Cluster on Assisted Installer